shouk-com/pwnsec-ctf-deezmos/README.md

 Last S is messed up for some reason I did not investigate.

+## Run it for yourself
+Clone this repo and run `solution.py`.
+Copy the output from the terminal and paste it on https://www.desmos.com/calculator.

 ## Remarks
 This was my first CTF in a while and my very first write up for one as well and, the little time I spent on it i enjoyed immensely.
 I secured the first blood for this question and failed to solve any more.
 But now my rustiness has improved look forward for more to come.